Armidale Art Gallery sub page header

 2021 Peoples Choice Award: ‘Resplendent’ acrylic on canvas – Armidale Art Prize

-2017 Second Prize Sculpture: ‘Rose Garden’ old crockery on ceramic – Armidale Art Prize
+2017 Second Prize Sculpture: ‘Rose Garden’ old crockery mosaic on ceramic – Armidale Art Prize